John Brown University's Photography graduates work in various fields:

-- Editorial Photography – In this field, photographers are asked to illustrate a story or an idea within the context of a publication, particularly that of a magazine, newpaper, or online publication.
+- Editorial Photography – In this field, photographers are asked to illustrate a story or an idea within the context of a publication, particularly that of a magazine, newspaper, or online publication.
 Photojournalism is considered a subset of editorial photography which is intended to document an event, particularly a news event for mass-media communication.

-- Event Photography – This type of photography captured a myriad of events – weddings, birthdays, baby shows, bar mitzvahs, wedding anniversaries, parties – as well as simple family or child photos for sentimental record.
+- Event Photography – This type of photography captures a myriad of events – weddings, birthdays, baby shows, bar mitzvahs, wedding anniversaries, parties – as well as simple family or child photos for sentimental record.

 - Still Life Photography – Still life photographers focus on capturing inanimate objects such as scenery and architecture.